-- completeness (all the questions for a particular entry are addressed); - the level of insight and reflection (evidence that you response is thoughtful and you took time on it); - that support is provided for the observations and conclusions you make; and - the extent to which relevant course content (from class and elsewhere) is integrated into the entries.
+- completeness (all the questions for a particular entry are addressed); - the level of insight and reflection (evidence that you response is thoughtful and you took time on it);

+- that support is provided for the observations and conclusions you make; and - the extent to which relevant course content (from class and elsewhere) is integrated into the entries.

-Big Idea Projects and summaries: Each assignment will have a description and a grading rubric.
+Big Idea Projects and Summaries: Each assignment will have a description and a grading rubric.
 This helps you identify your goal for the grade you want to earn.

 Tests: For each test there will be an open note, individual portion.
-Testing will be proctored in class- if you miss a test, you may visit the testing center.

-Attendance policy

-There is no attendance policy this term.
-Attendance will be recorded using Aviso but is not a direct part of your grade.
+Attendance policy There is no attendance policy this term.